 I have not been paid for an entire GMS claim, what should I do?

-Please call the Sector Services Contact Centre (0800 458 448) to find out whether the claim has been received and if so the reason for non-payment.
+Please call the Sector Operations Contact Centre (0800 458 448) to find out whether the claim has been received and if so the reason for non-payment.

-If the claim has not been received it will need to be resubmitted to Sector Services.
-If the claim is now over 6 months old it will need special approval from your DHB before Sector Services can process it.
+If the claim has not been received it will need to be resubmitted to Sector Operations.
+If the claim is now over 6 months old it will need special approval from your DHB before Sector Operations can process it.

 The claim has been processed but it has not been paid at all, why would this be?